gnzlbg/static_vector/README.md

 # Design

-In this section Frequently Asked Questions are answered, an overview of existing implementations is given, and the proposed design is provided.
+In this section Frequently Asked Questions are answered, an overview of existing implementations is given, and the rationale behind the proposed design is provided.

 ## FAQ